Injections. Pain killers. Endless physical therapy. And then surgery.

 This is what you’ll face if you choose the conventional herniated lumbar disc treatment.

-You’ll be surprised to know that many people have a ruptured disc without even knowing it since the pain is felt only when the disc touches the nerve next to it.
+On the flip side, you’ll be surprised to know that many people have a ruptured disc without even knowing it since the pain is felt only when the disc touches the nerve next to it.

 The pressure causes pain.